CryptozombiesHQ/cryptozombie-lessons/3/03-onlyowner.md

 >Note: Giving the owner special powers over the contract like this is often necessary, but it could also be used maliciously.
 For example, the owner could add a backdoor function that would allow him to transfer anyone's zombies to himself!

->So it's important to remember that just because a DApp is on Ethereum does not automatically mean it's decentralized — you have to read the full source code to see if it's actually secure.
-There's a careful balance between maintaining control over a contract such that it doesn't break, and maintaining the trust of your users (who audit the source code).
+>So it's important to remember that just because a DApp is on Ethereum does not automatically mean it's decentralized — you have to actually read the full source code to make sure it's free of special controls by the owner that you need to potentially worry about.
+There's a careful balance as a developer between maintaining control over a DApp such that you can fix potential bugs, and building an owner-less platform that your users can trust to secure their data.

 ## What's that weird-looking `_;` thing?

-When you call `likeABoss`, the code in `onlyOwner` executes before the function body runs, and when it hits the `_;` statement it executes the code inside `likeABoss`.
-So, adding a function modifier is a quick way of doing a `require` check before a function executes.
+When you call `likeABoss`, the code inside `onlyOwner` executes first.
+Then when it hits the `_;` statement, it executes the code inside `likeABoss`.

+So while there are other ways you can use modifiers, one of the most common use-cases is to add quick `require` check before a function executes.

 ## Put it to the test